-First begin the task by asking the group to form a circle, stretching out their arms and taking equal distance on both sides, right and left.
+Firstly, begin the task by asking the group to form a circle, stretching out their arms and taking equal distance on both sides, right and left.
 The circle needs to be as big as possible so that it is large enough to dance.

-Next ask the dancers to say their own name out loud one by one.
-Then ask them to say their name drawing the initial letter in front of themselves, as if painting with a brush, with one or both hands, in the movement they like.
+Secondly, ask the dancers to say his/her own name one by one.

+Thirdly, each one says his/her name out loud, and draws the initial letter of his/her name, in front of him/herself, as if painting with a brush, with one or both hands, in a movement that they like.
 This action will be performed one by one by each participant.

-Finally ask the dancer to repeat the letter three times in a row.
-The group will observe him/her and then copy him/her the next two times.
-At the end all the dancers can move freely in the space painting their own name as they want.
+Fourthly, ask the dancer to repeat the letter three times in a row.
+The group will observe the first time of each one, and then copy the dancer's next two times.
+Finally they all can move freely in the space painting their own name as they want.